itsFrankV22/PlayerParticle-Plugin/README.md

 - **EnableDeathParticles:** `true` or `false` - Enables or disables particles when dying.
 - **JoinParticleIds:** A list of projectile IDs to be used when joining.
 - **DeathParticleIds:** A list of projectile IDs to be used when dying.
+- You must have `"SuppressPermissionFailureNotices": true` in `config.json`

 ### Configuration Example